Champaner-Pavagadh at a glance:

 Fort of Pavagadh and the ruined Hindu and Jain Temples

 Given, the immense amount of population of Jains in the state of Gujarat, the Jain temples have always been an important part here.
-The Champaner-Pavagadh Archaeological Park also has its share of Jain temples which can be broadly subdivided into three groups : The Bhavanaderi temples near the Naqqarkhana gate called the Navalakka temples, the second group consists of the Jain Tirthankaras Suparshvanatha and Chandraprabha, while the third group is in honour of Tirthankara Parsvanath, situated on the south-east of Pavagarh Hill (Mataji’s cliff).
+The Champaner-Pavagadh Archaeological Park also has its share of Jain temples which can be broadly subdivided into three groups : The Bhavanaderi temples near the Naqqar Khana gate called the Navalakka temples, the second group consists of the Jain Tirthankaras Suparshvanath and Chandraprabha, while the third group is in honour of Tirthankara Parshvanath, situated on the south-east of Pavagadh Hill (Mataji’s cliff).

 Jami Masjid, also known as Jama Masjid of Champaner is located about 150 feet (46 m) east of the city walls.
 Dating back to the 15th century, it is widely considered as one of the finest mosques in western India.
 It is quite popular among tourists and is known for its brilliant architecture.

 The oldest and the most celebrated temple in the vicinity of the Champaner-Pavagadh Archaeological Park is the Kalika Mata Temple.
 A long flight of steps leads one to this temple as it is located at a cliff at quite an altitude in between the dense forests near Halol.